OINP Streams Explained: Which One Fits Your Situation

 Scoring: a PhD earns 10 EOI points for education level (vs. 8 for a Master's), and Northern Ontario study adds another 10 points.

-Exceptional Talent Stream (Forthcoming)
+Exceptional Talent Stream (Formerly Proposed)

 - Use qualitative assessments rather than purely points-based selection